Chargeback Reason Codes: The Ultimate Guide

 Reason Code

 Let’s assume that a cardholder, or the issuing bank acting on the cardholder’s behalf, decides to dispute a transaction.
-The bank files a chargeback and attaches a chargeback reason code to the case, which is a 2-to-4-digit alphanumeric code meant to identify the reason for the dispute.
-You, the merchant, can either accept the dispute, or use the reason code to build a case with compelling evidence why the original transaction was valid.
+The bank files a chargeback and attaches a chargeback reason code to the case.
+You can then accept the dispute, or use the reason code to build a case with compelling evidence explaining why the original transaction was valid.

-Having multiple lists can be confusing, but the chargeback justifications behind them remain pretty consistent across all networks.
+Having multiple lists for different card brands can be confusing.
+But, the chargeback justifications behind them remain pretty consistent across all networks.
 Whatever the reason code designation being used, the lists all serve the same basic purpose: to identify and describe the underlying motivation behind the transaction dispute.

 Reason Codes by Card Network